z/dotfiles/README.md

 ###### zsh-autosuggestions

-*zsh-autosuggestions is undergoing major changes, please use the v0.2.x branch*
 ```
 git clone git://github.com/tarruda/zsh-autosuggestions.git ~/.oh-my-zsh/custom/plugins/zsh-autosuggestions
-cd ~/.oh-my-zsh/custom/plugins/zsh-autosuggestions
-git checkout v0.2.x
-cd -
 ```

+###### Enabling/Disabling zsh plugins

-These plugins are used to simulate [fish](http://fishshell.com)-like behavior.
+These plugins are used to bring [fish](http://fishshell.com)-like behavior to zsh.

-Alternatively, these can be disabled in `.zshrc` by commenting out the following:
+If you don't like this behavior, these can be disabled in `.zshrc` by commenting out the following:

 ```
 AUTOSUGGESTION="true"